astronomer/docs/software/kubepodoperator-local.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-The `KubernetesPodOperator` completes work within Kubernetes Pods in a Kubernetes cluster.
-Test the `KubernetesPodOperator` locally before running it in a production Kubernetes cluster.
+The `KubernetesPodOperator` is an Airflow operator that completes tasks in Kubernetes Pods.
+The `KubernetesPodOperator` provides an isolated, containerized execution environment for each task and lets you run custom Docker images and Python versions, set task-level resource requests, and more.

+The Kubernetes infrastructure required to run the `KubernetesPodOperator` is built in.
+To test the `KubernetesPodOperator` operator locally, you need a local Kubernetes environment.

 ## Step 1: Set up Kubernetes
 <Tabs